CodePartnersMD/MD301-guide/curriculum/13/LAB.md

 Given that the user wants to add a book to their collection
 When the user interacts with the form
 Then the form elements should show a background image sourced from a sprite sheet

+*As a user, I want to be able to dismiss the message dialog, so that my view stays as clean as possible.*

+Given that a feedback message is displayed to the user
+When the user clicks on the success message
+Then it should fade out or animate off of the screen using jQuery and an event handler

 *As a user, I want to organize my books by author so that I can view all of the books that a single author has written and view the details about their work.*